iodepo/odis-arch/graphOps/odisClone/README.md

 ## About

-A bit of code to pull down ODIS/OIH graph and load into a local triplestore for more intensive query and use.
+A bit of code to pull down ODIS/OIH graph and load into a local triplestore for a more intensive query and use.

 > Note: You will need a minimum of 7 to 10 Gb of
 > free memory for oxigraph when you install the graph.

 Once you get [oxigraph](https://github.com/oxigraph/oxigraph) running, you can visit the built in UI at